 Sustainable integration of young people (1.2) – to focus on helping young people, particularly those who are NEET or at risk of NEET to participate in the labour market and learning

 Active Inclusion (1.4) – to help people who are more distant from the labour market and who face multiple disadvantages – to tackle their multiple, often complex and profound barriers to work and move them towards or into employment or to sustain employment

 - Skills for Growth (Priority Axis 2)

 Enhancing equal access to lifelong learning (2.1) this focuses on improving the skills of individuals to meet their goals and the needs of the local economy, primarily training, advising or supporting individuals, including those in work but at risk due to skills deficiencies or facing redundancy

 Improving the labour market relevance of education and training systems (2.2) – this focuses on improving employer participation and engagement in learning so that it is responsive to the needs of the local economy and progress of the individual into or within learning.
 This investment priority is primarily about improving partnerships and systems.

-Information on the subcontractors linked to our ESF programmes is also available to download at the base of this page.
+Information on the contacts linked to our ESF programmes is also available here:

 The ESF Managing Authority has just published its latest ESF Case Study Booklet in which our £1.9m ESF Employment Hub is featured.
 So please have a look at the varied and innovative projects being supported through the UK’s European Social Fund programme 2014-20